Cosmological constraints from the power spectrum of eBOSS quasars

 \section{Summary of main results}

 We start with a short summary of our results.
 We have analysed the publicly available redshift-space power spectrum monopole ($\ell=0$), quadrupole ($\ell=2$) and hexadecopole ($\ell=4$) moments of the eBOSS quasar sample~\cite{Neveux:2020voa}.
 This sample covers the redshift range $0.8<z<2.2$ (effective redshift $z_{\rm eff}=1.48$) and is spreads across two different patches of the sky: North Galactic Cap (NGC) and South Galactic Cap (SGC).
-In our baseline QSO analysis we fix the current physical baryon density $\omega_b=0.02268$ using the BBN prediction \cite{Aver:2015iza,Cooke:2017cwo}, and adopt the primordial power spectrum tilt $n_s=0.9649$ from the Planck CMB measurements \cite{Planck:2018vyg}.
+In our baseline QSO analysis we fix the current physical baryon density $\omega_b=0.02268$ using the BBN prediction \cite{Aver:2015iza,Cooke:2017cwo}, and adopt the primordial power spectrum tilt $n_s=0.9649$ from the Planck CMB measurements \cite{Planck:2018vyg}~\footnote{We checked that imposing tight Gaussian priors on $\omega_b$ and $n_s$ from BBN and Planck, respectively, leads to identical parameter constraints.}.
 We vary three other cosmological parameters in our Markov Chain Monte Carlo (MCMC) chains: the physical density of cold dark matter ($\omega_{cdm}$), the reduced Hubble constant ($h$) and the logarithm of the primordial scalar power spectrum amplitude, $\ln(10^{10}A_s)$.
 We approximate the neutrino sector with a single state of mass $m_\nu=0.06\eV$ and two massless states.
 Alongside cosmological parameters, we vary a set of $26$ nuisance parameters ($13$ per each cap) capturing non-linear clustering of matter, galaxy bias, and redshift-space distortions.

 The posterior distribution of the QSO eBOSS data in $\Omega_m-H_0-\sigma_8$ space is shown in the left panel of Fig.~\ref{fig:small} along with the BOSS full-shape analysis of the red luminous galaxy sample and the Planck 2018 results.
 The right panel of Fig. \ref{fig:small} shows the QSO $P_\ell(k)$ measurements along with the best-fit theoretical model.
 The 1d marginalized constraints are listed in Tab.~\ref{tab:main}.